marsgroves/CYBERSECURITY/WebDevelopment/WebDevelopment.md

 11. Which 'curl' option is used to change the request method?

 The curl option -X followed by a POST request method lets you change the request method.

+12. Which 'curl' option is used to set request headers?